istio/enhancements/features/config-resource-validation.md

 **Performance**

-- [ ] Latency, throughput, and scalability are quantified and documented on istio.io.
+- [x] Latency, throughput, and scalability are quantified and documented on istio.io.
+   Performance tests are done by Kuberenetes.
+Istio is not conducting performance tests for this.

 **Bugs**

-- [ ] Feature has no known major issues.
+- [x] Feature has no known major issues.

 **Approvals**

-- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
+- [x] The appropriate work group(s) have reviewed and approved promotion of the feature.
+We are leveraging much of Kubernetes capability for resource validation.
+The feature is GA in Kubernetes.

 - [ ] The [supportability review panel](https://docs.google.com/document/d/1w0epyFhhDSf_TwFEfa_lrn1v61mXNJKpEp_kUgp4sSc/edit#) has reviewed the feature in order to find any supportability concerns.
-- [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.
+- [x] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.

 **Promotion**

 [//]: # (Once all other items are completed, features.yaml should be updated to promote the feature)

-- [ ] [features.yaml](https://github.com/istio/enhancements/blob/master/features.yaml) updated for this feature
+- [x] [features.yaml](https://github.com/istio/enhancements/blob/master/features.yaml) updated for this feature